DIGITAL MSA (dMSA)

 Material culture and monuments of Post-Socialism: dMSA Series of Webinars

-dMSA Series of Webinars: Material culture and monuments of Post-Socialism, hosted by: Professor Sara Jones
+dMSA Series of Webinars: Material culture and monuments of Post-Socialism, moderated by: Professor Sara Jones

 Was held on: 19/05/2023 3:00pm, in cooperation with: UK Arts & Humanities Research Council